e-choque/CensusBO2024/README.md

 # CensusBO2024
-This project show how to handle REDATAM data using R.
+This project shows how to handle REDATAM data using R.